Reflections of a Latina Immigrant Veteran in a Divided America

 My enlistment photo at 19.
 I swear, I wasn’t sad to join, despite what my face is saying.

 I didn’t join the U.S. Army out of some grand patriotic call, I must admit.
 At first, it was simple: I wanted stability, challenge, and security.
 I liked the benefits and the potential for travel.
-And I've always found purpose in being of service to others, so training as a medical specialist and later as a mental health specialist felt like a natural fit.
+I've always found purpose in being of service to others, so training as a medical specialist and later as a mental health specialist felt like a natural fit.

-Even my accent, which had once made me self-conscious, became something the other soldiers teased me about lovingly.
+Even my accent, which once made me self-conscious, became something the other soldiers teased me about lovingly.
 Instead of being a reason to exclude me, it became a reason to connect.
 For the first time, I felt fully accepted.

 I also gained valuable experiences that tested, challenged, and shaped me into who I am today—what Steven Pressfield calls the virtues of war: discipline, loyalty, integrity, perseverance, sacrifice, selfless service.